Building Preview

 event from the webContainer

-context when the server is ready to serve the preview content.
+instance when the server is ready to serve the preview content.
 We can listen to this event and update the iframe content.

 Now, run the dev server through the terminal we built earlier and see the preview in action.